ATTX-project/ATTX-project.github.io/attx_project/Use-case-Jyvaskyla.md

 ![Main concepts](images/ATTX-JY-datamodel.png)

-Basic idea: Publication dataset is connected through harvesting evetns with other versioned datasets that contain OA related information.
+Basic idea: Publication dataset is connected through harvesting events with other versions of the datasets that contain OA related information.

 **TODO**
 * How are the resource (Publication/File) URIs generated?